BELALP - FOGGENHORN - BIRGISCH

 Safety guidelines

-Despite the " impossible to miss " markings of the hiking trails, we recommend for safety reasons to always have an appropriate hiking map with you, so that you can quickly find your way to a safe area in case of a thunderstorm or an emergency, for example.
+Despite the “unmissable” marking of the hiking trails, we always recommend carrying a suitable hiking map for safety reasons so that you can quickly find a safe area in case of a thunderstorm or emergency.

 Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you are of the opinion that certain sections of the trail are not passable for you, you should avoid them.
+Sure-footedness is sometimes required.
+If you find certain sections impassable, you should bypass them.

 Map